 Emergencies (e.g. power failure, barn fire, flooding, disruption of supplies or services) can compromise rabbit welfare.
-Pre-planning will assist producers to respond in a timely and effective manner, better providing for the welfare of rabbits in the event of an emergency.
+Pre-planning will assist producers to respond in a timely and effective manner better providing for the welfare of rabbits in the event of an emergency.
 Resources to support emergency planning are provided in Appendix A - Sample Emergency Contact List and Appendix H - Resources for Further Information.

-A contingency plan for emergencies must be developed and communicated to farm personnel, including provision of feed and water.
+A contingency plan for emergencies must be developed and communicated to farm personnel.